Undivided Resources

 Tools to support executive function

 Students with ADHD, autism, and other learning disabilities who experience executive functioning challenges may have difficulty navigating tasks and assignments, retaining information shared during a lesson, and effectively managing their time while completing independent work.
-Here are out tips tools.
-For more information, head to our article Executive Functioning 101.
+Here are our top tools.
+For more information and tips, head to our article Executive Functioning 101.

 Smartwatch for kids